 Due to the following factors, blockchain has the potential to unleash significant value throughout the energy and resources industry:

-Direct investment in large-scale renewable energy projects normally happens by “sophisticated investors” around the world.
+Direct investment in large-scale renewable energy projects normally happens by sophisticated investors globally.
 Only those with an annual income of at least AUD250,000 or net assets of at least AUD2.5 million can invest in this type of asset in Australia, for example.

 The blockchain can increase efficiency in a variety of ways.
-For example, blockchain-enabled know your customer (KYC) solutions can lower the cost of verifying each investor.
+For example, blockchain-enabled know-your-customer (KYC) solutions can lower the cost of verifying each investor.

 Subsequently, it provides the potential to reduce compliance and fraud prevention overhead costs.
 It protects personal information and guarantees that only genuine, confirmed investors have access.

 Families with solar panels can now sell their excess energy at a set price to an energy retailer.
-The retailer subsequently can sell it to other households.
+Subsequently, the retailer can sell it to other households.

 Using the blockchain, on the other hand, can enable a quick, cross-retailer peer-to-peer trading and settlement system.
-It can do by linking the financial and physical transactions, regardless of who the energy provider.
+It can do by linking the financial and physical transactions, regardless of the energy provider.